tcltk/tcl/doc/dev/value-history.md

 the complete binary-safe set of Tcl 8.0 values.

-It is mostly outside the scope of this document, but additional fields of the **Tcl_Obj** struct enable value sharing, and caching of conversion to other value representations.
+It is mostly outside the scope of this document, but additional fields of the **Tcl_Obj** struct enable value sharing, and caching of conversions to other value representations.
 These other functions solve many of the defects of the Tcl 7 value representation other than the constrained universe of supported values itself.
-Notably these other feaures underlie substantial performance gains.
+Notably these other features enable substantial performance gains.
 Much of the published advice to adopt interfaces using the **Tcl_Obj** struct centers on the performance rewards rather than the expanded capability to include **NUL** bytes.